grzesiek-worek/Java-Basics/src/main/java/pl/grzegorzworek/methods/README.md

 which will take a natural number `n` as a parameter.

 The method is to return the value `n!`, which is the result of multiplying all natural numbers in the range `1...n`.

+## Task 9

+In the `Task09.java` file, write a public `checkEvenOdd` method that:

+* will accept the numeric parameter `number`,
+* will return a value of type `String`,
+* will return "even" if the number is even,
+* will return "odd" if the number is odd.